nur-hafiz/AnAccordion/README.md

 ### Breaking
 1. Enable passing HTML object into Accordion() function.
 This is so that we can pass the object itself into the function instead of selector, which makes it nicer for instantiating multiple accordions

+## Known Bugs

+### High Priority Bugs
+1. Currently tab__group__body height do not display correctly if there is a padding-top and padding-bottom unless screen is resized.
+When setBodyHeight method is called during initGroup, the getComputedStyle function is not returning padding-top.
+There is a workaround for this by adjusting padding in playAnimation() function but this would mean adding stylistic behaviour into the JS.